 Does My Dog Have a Fever?

-Let’s imagine your dog is acting off color.
-You check his temperature and the thermometer reads 102.4.
+Let’s imagine your dog is acting unwell.
+You check their temperature and the thermometer reads 102.4.
 Does the dog have a fever?
+No, they do not.

 Bacterial or viral infection: Many common infections are linked to fever as one of the symptoms

-Inflammation: Conditions such as pancreatitis , with severe inflammation of the pancreas, are also feverish
+Inflammation: Conditions such as pancreatitis, with severe inflammation of the pancreas, can cause a dog to be feverish

 Encephalitis: Inflammation can reset the brain's thermostat to a higher setting

-Heat Stroke : When the body cannot lose enough heat to stay cool
+Heat Stroke: The body cannot lose enough heat to stay cool

 To learn more about the symptoms and diagnosis of each condition, follow the link to a detailed guide.